Flat-Band Driven Kondo Breakdown and Reentrant Effects in Heavy-Fermion Moir\'{e} Superlattices: Results

 Typically, the unit of energy in impurity problems is defined by $\Gamma=\pi V^2 \rho^c(0)$, where $\rho^c(0)$ represents the density of states of the conduction band electrons precisely at the Fermi energy.

 However, due to the Van Hove singularity in the density of states of a two-dimensional half-filled ($\epsilon^c=0$) square lattice precisely at the Fermi energy, we establish $V=1$ as the reference in this subsection.
-Additionally, we set $D/V=2$, and particle-hole symmetric impurity parameters are achieved by setting $\epsilon^f=-U/2$.
+Additionally, we set the bandwidth $D$ to $D/V=2$, and particle-hole symmetric impurity parameters are achieved by setting $\epsilon^f=-U/2$.

-In Fig.~\ref{fig:1} (a) and (b), we illustrate the impurity-induced entropy $S_\text{imp}$.
+In Fig.~\ref{fig:1}, we illustrate the impurity-induced entropy $S_\text{imp}$.
 As customary in the NRG, it is defined as the difference between the total system, which includes the impurity coupled to the Wilson chain, and the reference system, i.e., the Wilson chain without the impurity.
 While the solid lines represent the DMFT solution of the lattice model, the dashed lines depict the results for the corresponding SIAM on a two-dimensional square lattice.

-In Fig.~\ref{fig:1} (a), the $f$-orbital separation, $\Delta R^f/a$, is progressively increased, while keeping the local impurity parameter fixed at $U/V=10$.
+In Fig.~\ref{fig:1}(a), the $f$-orbital separation, $\Delta R^f/a$, is progressively increased, while keeping the local impurity parameter fixed at $U/V=10$.
 Consequently, only a single SIAM representation is present.
-Contrary to that, in Fig.~\ref{fig:1} (b) the strength of interaction $U/V$ was varied across, while keeping $\Delta R^f=10a$ fixed.
+Contrary to that, in Fig.~\ref{fig:1}(b) the strength of interaction $U/V$ was varied across, while keeping $\Delta R^f=10a$ fixed.
 As the parameters of the $f$-orbital are not constant in this case the respective SIAM representation differs as well, indicated by the dashed line with the corresponding color.

 In the high-temperature regime, where $T/V\gg 1$, the impurity-induced entropy per unit cell of the DMFT solution and the SIAM correspond to the free orbital fixed point (FP), exhibiting $S_\text{imp}=2\ln(2)$.
 Upon reducing the temperature, a transition occurs to the local moment FP, characterized by $S_\text{imp}=\ln(2)$, occurring on a scale of $T\approx U$.
 Subsequently, Kondo screening initiates around $T\approx T_{\text{K}}\propto\exp{(-U/V)}$.